yueyuem77/database_project1/README.md

 - **Discount**
  - Discount is monitored by the platform
+ - Can only last a pariod of time
+ - time will not overlap in one country
+ - different country will have discount on games
+ - different platform will have different discount on games
 ## 4. Technical Design Overview

 - **Database Design**: The database will manage several entities, including `Users`, `Game`, `Post`, `Reply`, `follower_list`, and `wish_list`.
 The relationships between these entities will follow the diagram's structure.